 Food trucks have come a long way.
 They are no longer thought of as just fast food on wheels.
 Now food trucks are considered a gourmet dining experience.
 There are food trucks selling cuisine from all over the world.
 There are Korean barbecue food trucks and food trucks that sell lobster rolls.
 There are even food trucks that specialize in desserts.
 These dessert food trucks sell more than just ice-cream cones.
 They sell cakes and pies.
 There're even cupcake trucks.

 Food trucks have become so popular that many use social media to reach customers and create a fan base.
-Some food trucks use Twitter to let customers know what their menu for the day.
+Some food trucks use Twitter to let customers know what their menu is for the day.
 Other food trucks use Facebook to let customers know on what corner they will be parked.

 These clean food trucks, with their gourmet food and large fan base, are not a bargain anymore though.
 Rarely can you get a meal from a food truck for less than ten dollars.
 Some people think the price is worth the quality.
 Others just bring sandwiches from home.